AlamHasabie/transport-game-backend/README.md

 24. shield_activated : sent when a targeted player activates its shield
 25. cancel : notifies that current used equipment effect is cancelled due to the shield
 26. no_equipment : sent when the offered player does not use his equipment
+27. treasure_offer : sent when the playing  player is offered a treasure
+28. no_treasure: sent when the playing player declines his offer to use treasure

 Note that contexts are registered within every "update" event emit of the socket.